VSTBalance Remote Therapeutic Monitoring

 Final outcome: Shared UX patterns beyond RTM

 The patterns we built for RTM didn't stay in RTM.
-Click-to-filter and hover-to-compare were adopted across other product lines that turning what started as a billing feature into a foundation for how the entire platform visualizes patient data.
+Click-to-filter and hover-to-compare were adopted across other product lines.
+What began as a billing feature became a foundation for how the entire platform visualizes patient data.

 Click-to-filter